kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 ### Q67
 The patient has a right-sided swelling in the scrotum separate from the testis, which you cannot get above.
 The swelling transmits a cough impulse.
-#### Answer: D. Hernia - ?
+#### Answer: D. Hernia - TRUE
+- Swelling cannot be got above and transmits a cough impulse = likely diagnosis is hernia

 ### Q68
 The patient has a left-sided swelling and dull ache for 1–2 weeks.
-The swelling is separate from the testis and transilluminates.
+The swelling is *separate from the testis* and *transilluminates*.
-#### Answer: E. Hydrocoele - ?
+#### Answer: E. Hydrocoele - *FALSE* = A. Epididymal cyst
+- Swelling *separate from testis* but not generalised = epididymis
+- *Transillumination* = cystic

 ### Q69
-The patient has a generalised, non-tender swelling of the left hemiscrotum, which has been gradually increasing in size for 2 months.
-The testis and epididymis cannot be defined.
-The swelling transilluminates.
+The patient has a generalised, *non-tender swelling* of the left hemiscrotum, which has been gradually increasing in size for *2 months*.
+The testis and epididymis *cannot be defined*.
+The swelling *transilluminates*.
-#### Answer: A. Epididymal cyst - ?
+#### Answer: A. Epididymal cyst - *FALSE* = E. Hydrocoele
+- Swelling that *cannot* be localised to testis or epididymis and transilluminates = hydrocoele

 ### Q70
 A 28-year-old man presents with a 6-hour history of a painful right hemiscrotum.
 The testis and epididymis can be defined, with a normal lie of the testis, and the epididymis is tender to palpation.
 The patient has been feeling generally unwell and has had dysuria for 2 days.
-#### Answer: B. Epididymo-orchitis - ?
+#### Answer: B. Epididymo-orchitis - TRUE
+- Following Sx point to epididymo-orchitis (rather than torsion)
+	- Epididymis alone being tender
+	- Normal lie of the testis
+	- Previous urinary symptoms
+	- Previous systemic symptoms

 ### Q71
-A 20-year-old man presents with a 2-hour history of severe right-sided testicular pain and swelling.
+A 20-year-old man presents with a *2-hour history* of *severe right-sided testicular pain* and swelling.
 The hemiscrotum is very tender, with the testis lying normally.
-#### Answer: G. Testicular torsion - ?
+#### Answer: G. Testicular torsion - TRUE
+- Sudden-onset severe pain and severe testicular tenderness point to torsion
+- **NOTE** Normal lie of the testis does not exclude torsion as correct Dx

 Q72-77: Theme: Tumour Markers